 BA(Hons), LLB Law with French, Solicitor

-Alex Penberthy is a Solicitor and Consultant at the London based commercial law firm Keystone Law where he is a member of the of the firm’s shipping and marine department.
+Alex Penberthy is a Solicitor and Consultant at the London based commercial law firm Ince where he is a member of the of the firm’s shipping and marine department.
+He previously worked for Keoghs.

 Alex specialises in marine litigation with a particular focus on personal injury and is recognised in these areas in the Legal 500.
 He regularly writes articles and has contributed to publications such as Maritime Risk International, Spears Magazine and Ship Technology Global.